-Future research directions
+8 Future research directions

-Based on the above considerations, we highlight some research directions:
+Based on the above considerations, we highlight some research directions to deepen our knowledge on the valuation of FAW with the aim of giving private sector and public policy interventions a better foundation.

-- In WTP-studies on FAW, not only mean values should be aimed for, but rather a better understanding is required why respondents give extreme values or reject the exercise altogether.
+In WTP-studies on FAW, not only mean values should be aimed for, but rather a better understanding is required why respondents give extreme values or reject the exercise altogether.
 This would give better empirical evidence of people's rejection of monetary reasoning about FAW and supporting the notion of ethical questions involved.
-Determinants of ethical considerations should be analysed in more detail. - Dual models of information processing taking advantage of Kahneman's system 1 and system 2 concept might be a venue to better understand differences between stated and revealed WTP estimates for FAW.
+Determinants of ethical considerations should be analysed in more detail.

+Dual models of information processing taking advantage of Kahneman's system 1 and system 2 concept might be a venue to better understand differences between stated and revealed WTP estimates for FAW.
 More empirical research would be required to test these linkages.
-This also calls for more observational studies and real-world experiments. - Valuing FAW poses complex problems within traditional WTP studies similar to what has been observed in the valuation of biodiversity.
+This also calls for more observational studies and real-world experiments.

+Valuing FAW poses complex problems within traditional WTP studies similar to what has been observed in the valuation of biodiversity.
 New approaches and concepts in a rich literature on the valuation of biodiversity, like concepts of valuing complex goods, could be transferred to the valuation of FAW.
-Also possible crowding-out effects due to moral concerns about commodification of FAW have to be considered. - Due to high complexities in valuing FAW within government interventions, new participation mechanisms in forming of the political will are required but have not been analysed in the area of FAW.
-Deliberative polls, citizen assemblies and similar approaches should be tested and evaluated from a scientific perspective, if they are able to provide better informed political decision-making on FAW. - WTP-studies from animals' own perspective on FAW are required.
+Also possible crowding-out effects due to moral concerns about commodification of FAW have to be considered.

+Due to high complexities in valuing FAW within government interventions, new participation mechanisms in forming of the political will are required but have not been analysed in the area of FAW.
+Deliberative polls, citizen assemblies and similar approaches should be tested and evaluated from a scientific perspective, if they are able to provide better valuation of FAW and better informed political decision-making on FAW.
+In this context it would also be interesting to research if a distinction could be made where research is necessary to improve FAW and where the lack of political action is the cause for stagnation, i.e. research that analyses the transformational aspects of FAW policy making taking into considerations of political economy.

+WTP-studies from animals' own perspective on FAW are required.
 For this purpose, economists should collaborate with animal ethologists to integrate these two perspectives into the development of a FAW framework that considers animals' own views.
 In this framework, animals would have to make choices to receive more FAW by renouncing other benefits (e.g. how much feed is an animal willing to renounce to gain more space).
 By attaching monetary values to the amount of benefits renounced it would be possible to link these values to human monetary trading systems.
 This would help to reduce anthropocentric and paternalistic approaches to the provision of FAW.

+Our research recommendations focus on aspects of better understanding the valuation of FAW and fill respective knowledge gaps.
+We consider this as necessary fundamental agricultural economic research.
+Based on these results more research in other fields will then be required to transform this improved knowledge into practical policy recommendations.
+These legal and policy research requirements are beyond the scope of the presented analysis.